nanakwasi-0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod u+x,g+x,o+r file_name
 chmod ugo+x hello
-chmod 007 grants all other permissions with exception of owner and group which have no permission
+chmod 007 grants all other permissions with exception of owner and group which have no permission This script sets the mode of a given file